Visual Question Answering in AI: what's it all about?

 β

-The VQA is based on advanced machine learning techniques, such as convolutional neural networks (CNN). convolutional neural networks (CNN) for image analysis for image analysis and recurrent neural networks (RNN) or transformers for language processing.
+VQA is based on advanced machine learning techniques, including π convolutional neural networks (CNN) for image analysis and recurrent neural networks (RNN) or transformers for language processing.
 This field of study has a wide range of applications, from image search assistance to improving accessibility for the visually impaired, via more intelligent virtual assistance systems.

 β